privacyguides/privacyguides.org/docs/maps.md

 ![OsmAnd logo](assets/img/maps/osmand.svg){ align=right }

 **OsmAnd** is an offline map and navigation application based on OpenStreetMap.
 It is open-source and does not collect any user data.
-Some features are paid if you download the app from the Play Store or Apple App Store, but a completely free version is available on F-Droid.
+Some features are paid if you download the app from the Play Store or Apple App Store, but a completely free (though unofficial) version is available on F-Droid.
 OsmAnd offers turn-by-turn navigation for walking, cycling, driving as well as public transport.

 [:octicons-home-16: Homepage](https://osmand.net/){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://osmand.net/docs/legal/privacy-policy/){ .card-link title="Privacy Policy" }